All I ever wanted to be was a mom.

 Are you ready to do the work, mama?
 I’m always excited about Fall, but this year I truly cannot wait.
 The cost for the program is $200 upfront or $75 per month.
 If you need a payment plan that is more flexible please let me know and we will work something out.
 If you would like to sponsor a mom in the program that would be wonderful!
 Email me: email@example.com.

 After you choose your group and payment method you’ll get an email from me with a link to set up an intention call.
 We’ll hop on the phone (or on video chat if you prefer) and talk over some of your recovery experience and set intentions and expectations for the program.
 You’ll be able to “meet” me and get any last minute questions answered.
-I will be closing registration for Recovering From Recovery on August 19 at 9:30 (my bedtime) so that I have enough time to speak with everyone who is enrolled before we start.

 If you have questions about who this program is for, how it will work, payment plans, or anything at all please email me: firstname.lastname@example.org.